A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

 The orientation of the surface defines a cyclic permutation $\pi_v$ at every vertex $v \in V(G)$ of the darts leaving that vertex.
 The collection of all these permutations $(\pi_v)_{v \in V(G)}$ is the \emph{combinatorial embedding} of $G$ corresponding to $\iota$.
 In general such a collection of cyclic permutations is called a combinatorial embedding, if there is some $\iota$ that realizes it.

 We go on to explore how this combinatorial data can be used to reconstruct the embedding when $G$ is finite.

-Given a finite graph $G$ with a combinatorial embedding $(\pi_v)_{v \in V(G)}$ into $\Sigma$ we can define the \emph{combinatorial faces} of $G$.
+Given a graph $G$ with a combinatorial embedding $(\pi_v)_{v \in V(G)}$ into $\Sigma$ we can define the \emph{combinatorial faces} of $G$.
 A combinatorial face is a cyclically ordered tuple of darts $(\righte_1, \ldots, \righte_n)$ with $t(\righte_i)=s(\righte_{i+1})=v_i$ and such that the dart $\righte_{i+1}$ is the successor of the dart $\lefte_{i}$ according to the permutation $\pi_{v_i}$.
 We understand $i+1$ cyclically, so $\righte_{n+1}=\righte_{1}$.
 We can think of a combinatorial face as a returning walk along oriented edges, always continuing on the unique succeeding dart at every vertex.
 Note that a combinatorial face might contain both darts belonging to the same edge.
-Since $G$ is finite, for every dart $\righte$ there is a unique combinatorial face that contains it.
+When $G$ is finite, for every dart $\righte$ there is a unique combinatorial face that contains it.
+We will revisit the infinite case in subsection~\ref{subsection:infinite_blocks}.

-When $\Sigma=S^2$ each combinatorial face is the graph boundary of a topological face, and these topological faces are all homeomorphic to the open disk.
+When $\Sigma=S^2$ the embedding is automatically cellular, so each combinatorial face is the graph boundary of a topological face, and these topological faces are all homeomorphic to the open disk.
 So gluing disks to the combinatorial faces of the combinatorial embedding $\pi$ reconstructs an embedding that realizes $\pi$.
 In particular if two embeddings $\iota_1$ and $\iota_2$ define the same combinatorial embedding, then they are the same up to a homeomorphism of $S^2$.
 That is, there exists a homeomorphism $\varphi: S^2 \to S^2$ such that $\iota_1 = \varphi \circ \iota_2$.

 When $\Sigma$ is some other orientable surface the picture is more complicated.
-The cyclic graph $C_n$ can be embedded in the torus $T^2$ several ways that are not the same up to homeomorphism, yet define the same (and only) combinatorial embedding of $C_n$.
-To be able to reconstruct the embedding from the combinatorial data we need to record the genus of the topological faces of $G$, as well as the number of closed disks removed.
+The cyclic graph $C_n$ can be embedded in the torus $T^2$ two different ways that are not the same up to homeomorphisms, yet define the same (and only) combinatorial embedding of $C_n$.
+(Neither of these embeddings is cellular.)
+To be able to reconstruct an embedding from the combinatorial data we further need to record the genus of the topological faces of $G$, as well as the number of closed disks removed (see Example \ref{example:cycle_on_torus}).
 Each topological face $F_i$ is of the form $\Sigma_i \setminus (D^i_1 \cup \ldots \cup D^i_{k_i})$, where $\Sigma_i$ is an orientable surface and the $D^i_j \subseteq \Sigma_i$ are disjoint closed disks ($k_i \geq 1$).

 The graph boundary $\partial F_i$ is a union of combinatorial faces of $G$.
 Each combinatorial face is part of the graph boundary of exactly one topological face.
 So we get a partition of the combinatorial faces $F_c(G,\pi)$ of $(G,\pi)$ into sets $P_i \subseteq F_c(G,\pi)$.
 We have $P_i \cap P_j = \emptyset$ for $i\neq j$ and $\cup_i P_i = F_c(G,\pi)$.
 To each subset $P_i$ we record the genus $g_i$ of $\Sigma_i$.
 Note that $g_i \leq g(\Sigma)$.